What is an Invoice?

 Common Invoice Types

 Different transactions require different types of invoices.
 Using the correct one helps keep communication clear and accounting accurate.
+From one-off sales to subscriptions and corrections, understanding these common types helps businesses maintain clear communication, records, and cash flow across domestic and international operations.

 A commercial invoice is the standard invoice used for actual sales.
 It is issued after goods or services have been delivered and is used in both domestic and international trade.
 In cross-border transactions, it can also help customs authorities determine the value of goods and calculate duties or taxes.